-The Battle on the Litani has not received much attention in the history of the crusader states.
+The Battle on the Litani also known as Marj Ayun has not received much attention in the history of the crusader states.
 It is often completely ignored or acknowledged with no more than a passing mention.
 While it is true that this battle was only one in a series of indecisive engagements between Salah al-Din and the forces of the Kingdom of Jerusalem in the decade before the disaster at Hattin in July 1187, it was a sad precursor of things to come and is not entirely uninteresting.

 The battle was allegedly provoked by Saracen “raiding,” of cattle and crops in the lordships of Beirut and Sidon.
 However, it seems highly unlikely that the King of Jerusalem would personally respond to mere raiding, particularly if it was conducted by Bedouins as some accounts suggest.
 Certainly, accounts of the engagement make clear that both Farukh Shah, a nephew of Salah al-Din, and the Sultan himself were on hand with large cavalry, but notably no infantry, forces.
 This smells far more like a “reconnaissance in force” similar to the raid of 1187 that led to the disaster at the Springs of Cresson.

 In any case, King Baldwin IV, now aged 18, responded by mustering a powerful cavalry force of his own.
 This included not only his most important baron, Raymond, Count of Tripoli, as well as Baldwin, Lord of Ramla and Mirabel, but also the Templars under their Grand Master, Odo de St. Amand.
 As W. B. Bartlett astutely points out in his Downfall of the Crusader Kingdom, this composition of forces underlines the fact that the Kingdom was not divided at this time; the Templars and Tripoli fought together without suspicion or recriminations.